mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday_morning_Unix-and-the-Command-Line.md

 As we go along feel free to interrupt and ask questions if anything is unclear or not working for you.
 Demonstrators will be walking around the room checking that all is well.

-If you want to raise questions or share insights, please also feel free to add text or links to this Google Doc:
+If you want to raise questions or share insights, please add text or links to this Google Doc:

 * [https://tinyurl.com/MMBDTP-doc](https://tinyurl.com/MMBDTP-doc)